 Reynolds objected to all of that.
 He disapproved of the subject matter.
-He didn’t understand his character, later disdainfully using the Father Knows Best comparison in his Golden Globes acceptance speech.
+He didn’t understand his character, later disdainfully comparing him to Father Knows Best in his Golden Globes acceptance speech.
 He disliked the director (Paul Thomas Anderson, making his second movie) and even took a swing at him on set.
 He fired his agents for putting him in such trash.
-Even when the film turned into an awards contender, his half-hearted campaigning arguably torpedoed any chance he had of winning the Best Supporting Actor Oscar.
+Even when Boogie Nights turned into an awards contender, his half-hearted campaigning arguably torpedoed any chance he had of winning the Best Supporting Actor Oscar.

-It’s now nearly 20 years later, yet Reynolds’ stance on Boogie Nights hasn’t softened.
+Two decades later, Reynolds’ stance on Boogie Nights hasn’t softened.
 Talking to The Guardian, he admitted he “hates” it even though he’s never actually seen it.
 He’ll never work with Anderson again, who apparently offered him a role in Magnolia despite all the tension on the Boogie Nights set.
 In a separate interview with GQ, Reynolds further elaborated on the generational divide which was clearly at the heart of his feud with Anderson:

 “I think mostly because he was young and full of himself.
 Every shot we did, it was like the first time [that shot had ever been done].
 I remember the first shot we did in Boogie Nights, where I drive the car to Grauman’s Theater.
 After he said, ‘Isn’t that amazing?’
 And I named five pictures that had the same kind of shot.
 It wasn’t original.
 But if you have to steal, steal from the best.”

-Just like their fictional counterparts, Holmes and Chinn made a series of hardcore private detective movies (in which Holmes always played Johnny Wadd, which is actually referenced in Boogie Nights) but had to abruptly cut off their partnership when Holmes’ drug abuse got out of control.
+But since Boogie Nights is more or less an unofficial John Holmes biopic Horner’s experiences with Diggler most closely corresponds to Bob Chinn, the longtime adult film director who had the displeasure of watching Holmes go from a young, skinny, and kind of shy kid to a deadbeat druggie at least somewhat responsible for the horrific Wonderland murders.
+Just like their fictional counterparts, Holmes and Chinn made a series of hardcore private detective movies – in which Holmes always played Johnny Wadd, which is actually referenced in Boogie Nights – but had to abruptly cut off their partnership when Holmes’ drug abuse got out of control.

 So, what did Chinn think of Boogie Nights?
 The Rialto Report asked him that a little over two years ago: